Ekamraj308/greenshielddemo-cypress/README.md

 **Test Case #2** `cypress/e2e/product-sorting.cy.js`
 Tests all four sort options on the Products page name A-Z, name Z-A, price low to high, price high to low, plus confirms the default sort on
 page load.
-The A-Z test sorts Z-A first, then A-Z, so it actually proves the order changes rather than just matching the page's default state.
+The A-Z test sorts Z-A first, captures that order, then sorts A-Z and captures again.

+It asserts the second order is correctly A-Z, and separately asserts it's different from the first capture, so the test can only pass if the sort genuinely changed something, not just because the page happened to load in A-Z order already.

 ## A few things I would mention-